patschw/survey_analysis_embeddings_python/README.md

-# Analyzing textual data with word embeddings in Python
+# Python for Text-as-Data: Using Word Embeddings to Assess the Diversity of Election-Related Search Queries

+This is the Github repository as part of the handbook article on computational text analysis with Python: [Citation added upon acceptance].

+The repo provides a fully self-contained example of how to generate and cluster word embeddings of text data, here search queries people would use on Google to stay informed on upcoming elections.
+All data and code are based on:

+Schwabl, P., Unkel, J., & Haim, M. (2023).
+Vielfalt bei Google?
+Vielzahl, Ausgewogenheit und Verschiedenheit wahlbezogener Suchergebnisse.
+In C. Holtz-Bacha (ed.), _Die (Massen-) Medien im Wahlkampf_ (p.
+293–316).
+Springer Fachmedien Wiesbaden. https://doi.org/10.1007/978-3-658-38967-3_11

+__Data__
+The repo contains two files:

+- __cluster_word_embeddings_example.ipynb__: The Juypter notebook with code to reproduce the handbook example.
+__survey_queries_cluster.csv__: The data needed to run the notebook.

+__Notes__:
+- Feel free to adapt the code to your needs!
-This is the repo that comes with a handbook article on computational text analysis with Python.
-We chose a small dataset for the sake of clarity.
+- We chose a small dataset for the sake of clarity.
 However, the code and methods can also be applied to bigger datasets.

-The repo provides a fully self-contained example of how to generate and cluster word embeddings of text data.

-The repo contains two files:
-**cluster_word_embeddings_example.ipynb**: The Juypter notebook with code to reproduce the handbook example yourself.
-**survey_queries_cluster.csv**: The data needed to run the notebook.

-Feel free to adapt the code to your needs!
+- The Juypter notebook contains some additional code (here marked as not to be rendered via the #-hashtag) you may find useful for running your own analyses (e.g., other libraries, other types of visualizations)

-When using the code please cite our handbook contribution as follows:
+When using the code, please cite our handbook contribution as follows:

-ADD CITATION
+[Citation added upon acceptance]